+- Generator

 - · All lights (inside and outside)

+- Climate (Air conditioning)

+- Roof vent

 - · Power awning and awning lights

-- · Rear Shade

-- · Roof vent

-- Climate

-- Generator

 - Tank monitoring (Fresh, Black, Grey and LPG)

+- Tank heaters

 - · Battery voltage

-- · Water heater

-- · Tank heaters

 - · Water pump

-There are several touchscreen control panels for the multiplex system.
-The central (main) touchscreen control panel is in the roadside roof locker, with remote touchscreens placed throughout the touring coach.
-While all screens have controls for all the major systems, the central panel has additional status and system information features not found on the secondary panels.
-The circuit control board for the system is below the curbside ottoman.
+There are two touchscreen control panels for the multiplex system.
+The main touchscreen control panel is at the entrance, with a remote touchscreen at the end of the bench seat below the sink.
+While both screens have controls for all the major systems, the main touchscreen panel has additional status and system information features not found on the secondary panel.

-The Multiplex System is self-resetting should a circuit trip.
-The owner should never need to reset the system for any reason.
-If the main control panel or remote panels are not operating, this could indicate a short in the wiring that will require service by a certified technician.
+The owner should never need to reset the system.
+If the panels are not operating, this could indicate a short in the wiring that will require service by a certified technician.